NCBI-Hackathons/Epigenomics_CWL/CODE_OF_CONDUCT.md

 Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment.
 Deliberate misgendering or use of ‘dead’ or rejected names.
 Gratuitous or off-topic sexual images or behaviour  in spaces where they’re not appropriate.
 Physical contact and simulated physical contact (eg, textual descriptions like “*hug*” or “*backrub*”) without consent or after a request to stop.
+This includes being mindful that the project name "SCREW" could be construed to have sexual connotations.
 Threats of violence.
 Incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in self-harm.
 Deliberate intimidation.